nhsx/open-cyber/README.md

  - The shapefiles used for plotting the leaflet maps can also be found on the Open Geography Portal here [Open Geography Portal Health Boundaries](https://geoportal.statistics.gov.uk/search?collection=Dataset&sort=-created&tags=all(LUP_SICBL_ICB_NHSER))

 Python Version and Packages:
- - To run the python scripts please use Python version 3.9.18
+ - To run the python scripts please use Python version `3.9.18`
- - Install the relevant packages defined in requirements.txt using pip by running 'pip install -r requirements.txt'
+ - Install the relevant packages defined in `requirements.txt` using pip by running `pip install -r requirements.txt`
  - Please note you may be required to install XQuartz when running the R scripts on macOS

  Data Pre-processing:
- - Run the 'dspt_data_cuts_curation_22_23.ipynb' notebook to join with auxilary data and create separate cuts of the DSPT data for each organisation
+ - Run the `dspt_data_cuts_curation_22_23.ipynb` notebook to join with auxilary data and create separate cuts of the DSPT data for each organisation
- - Run 'main_jan23.R' to create the summary table and bar charts for CSUs, Trusts and ICBs
+ - Run `main_jan23.R` to create the summary table and bar charts for CSUs, Trusts and ICBs
- - Run '02-geomapping-ICS_22_23.R' to generate the leaflet maps using the curated data
+ - Run `02-geomapping-ICS_22_23.R` to generate the leaflet maps using the curated data